-The standards set out in this specification and associated specifications referenced herein define the minimum required and shall be without prejudice to any higher standard and codes of practice.
+The standards set out in this specification and associated specifications referenced herein define the minimum requirements and shall be without prejudice to any higher standard, codes and practice.
 It shall be the responsibility of the Customer to propose a solution that not only meets the basic requirements of the standards but is fit for the purpose and the circumstances in which it is used.

-Unless noted to the contrary, all equipment, materials and labour shall be supplied, designed and constructed in accordance with the applicable sections of the latest revisions of standards.
+Unless noted to the contrary, all platform systems, equipment, materials and labour shall be supplied, designed and constructed in accordance with the applicable sections of the latest revisions of standards.

-The Customer shall take account of emerging changes in standards, regulations and codes of practice and ensure that these are included in the design, supply, installation, testing and commissioning of the offshore substation and associated components and sub-components.
+The Customer shall take account of emerging changes in standards, regulations and codes of practice and ensure that these are included in the design, supply, installation, testing and commissioning, energisation and trial period of the entire offshore substation.